Benjamin has been reviewing films online since 2004 and has seen way more action movies than he should probably admit to!

 - Due to Neeson's 6'4" height, an actual plane couldn't be used to shoot the movie.
 Therefore, a set had to be built which could accommodate him.

 - This is a rare film where Neeson's natural Irish accent is explained.
-Indeed, the news report states that Marks was born in Northern Ireland, which Neeson was.
+Indeed, the news report states that Neeson's character was born in Northern Ireland, which Neeson himself was.

 What's not to like?